Get the FREE one-click dictionary software for Windows

 4. A ship accompanying another

-Derived forms: consorted, consorts, consorting
+Derived forms: consorted, consorting, consorts

-Type of: accompany, agree, better half [informal], check, correspond, fit, gibe, interact, jibe, married person, marry, marry up, match, mate [informal], other half [Brit, informal], partner, set, spouse, tally
+Type of: accompany, agree, better half [informal], check, correspond, fit, gibe, interact, jibe, married person, marry, marry up, match, mate [informal], other half [Brit, informal], partner, set, spouse, square, tally

 Encyclopedia: Consort, Alberta